MarcusVincentSiah/MAD2023_Team2/README.md

 Voice Input: Enable users to create tasks or take notes using voice input.
 This feature can enhance convenience and efficiency, especially for users on the go.(https://developer.android.com/training/wearables/user-input/voice)

+Virtual Study Rooms: a chat room that people can join to chat and ask questions.
+Chat rooms can be created by users, topic can be set by the host (i.e. Math, Science) and hosts can invite friends.

 User Guide:

 Home Page